MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Nano-Server-Quick-Start.md

 ## To quickly deploy Nano Server in a virtual machine

-1. Copy *NanoServerImageGenerator* folder from the \NanoServer folder in the Windows Server Technical Preview ISO to a folder on your hard drive.
+1. Copy *NanoServerImageGenerator* folder from the \NanoServer folder in the Windows Server 2016 ISO to a folder on your hard drive.

 2. Start Windows PowerShell as an administrator, change directory to the folder where you have placed the NanoServerImageGenerator folder and then import the module with `Import-Module .\NanoServerImageGenerator -Verbose`
 >[!NOTE]